 2. Take A Project Management Course

-Think of this as a skill that you will be able to put to use time and time again.
+Think of project management as a skill that you will be able to put to use time and time again.
 A project management course will give you an overview of everything you could possibly need to know when starting a project.
 Project management is a useful skill to have in any corporate environment and it tends to look great on the resume.
-You have to understand the overarching goals, the milestones, the timeline, the teams, and how everything is intertwined.
+You have to understand the overarching goals, schedules, timelines, team members and how everything is intertwined.
 A project management course will more than prepare you for any project you may be tasked with in the future.

 3. Know Your Planning Horizon